DOROTHY2322/phase-1-project/README.md

    - Email: dorothy.jebet@student.moringaschool.com

    - when entered the page refreshes itself
-    -The project has one landing page.
+    - The project has one landing page.

 # Hosting on Github